Chart Color Schemes

 Ormond displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Ormond's dwelling structures, as per the latest Census, consisted of 46.7% houses and 53.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+The dwelling structure in Ormond, as per the latest Census, consisted of 46.7% houses and 53.3% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
-Home ownership in Ormond was at 29.0%, with mortgaged dwellings at 33.1% and rented ones at 38.0%.
-The median monthly mortgage repayment in Ormond was $2,252, higher than Melbourne metro's $2,000.
-The median weekly rent in Ormond was $395, compared to Melbourne metro's $390.
+Home ownership in Ormond was at 29.0%, with the rest being mortgaged (33.1%) or rented (38.0%).
+The median monthly mortgage repayment in Ormond was $2,252, higher than Melbourne metro's average of $2,000.
+The median weekly rent figure for Ormond was recorded at $395, compared to Melbourne metro's $390.
 Nationally, Ormond's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing